-Remote desktop access has made a significant rise in use in recent months, partially thanks to the spread of the Covid-19 virus.
+Securing remote desktop access isn’t hard or shouldn’t be.
+We have seen that remote desktop access has made a significant rise in use in recent months, partially thanks to the spread of the Covid-19 virus.
 Once there was a time when most companies said they couldn’t work from home for x, y and z reasons, to be later forced to work from home to safeguard staff.

 Due to the quick turnaround of ensuring that staff can work from home, it’s no wonder that certain security configurations were missed, whether this is due to lack of experience or simply it was a rush job and would be fixed later remains to be seen.
 By far the biggest way of allowing people to gain access to their office environment is through Virtual Private Networks (VPNs) and Remote Desktop Protocol (RDP).

-When performing passive scanning of systems around the world using Shodan, you can see the vast amount of machines that have RDP open to the internet, this configuration oversight can allow anyone with an internet connection and a little bit of knowhow to view information about the business (such as domain name, users and even machine names), to allowing people to brute force login attempts.
+When performing passive scanning of systems around the world using Shodan, you can see the vast amount of machines that have RDP open to the internet, this configuration oversight can allow anyone with an internet connection and a little bit of knowhow to view information about the business (such as domain name, users and even machine names), to allow people to brute force login attempts.

-There have been several posts and articles from many information security professionals over the weeks, months and years stating that this is a problem, however people don’t appear to be learning the lessons.
+There have been several posts and articles from many information security professionals over the weeks, months and years stating that this is a problem, however, people don’t appear to be learning the lessons.
 So, what can we do about it?
 Why does this way of connecting to office machines cause an issue?
 This article hopefully will answer these questions and help you protect yourself from any type of threats.

 Simply performing a quick search on the internet for “RDP CVE” will highlight several security bulletins from Microsoft and other leading security websites.
 Taking one finding as an example, CVE-2019-1181, this vulnerability discusses that there are many remote execution paths once a machine has been successfully exploited.
 This means that the attacker can establish a session from their attaching machine and the target machine, allowing full access and allowing the possibility for implanting malware into the environment to establish a permanent connection.
 The thought of this is frightening.